tower120/rc_event_queue/Readme.md

 _(Also remember, since `rc_event_queue` is message queue, and each reader read ALL queue - adding more readers does not consume queue faster)_

-Write - per thread performance degrades close to linearly, with each additional simultaneously writing thread.
+Write - per thread performance degrades almost linearly, with each additional simultaneously writing thread.
 (Due to being locked).
 Not applicable to `spmc`.

+N.B.
+But if there is no heavy contention - performance very close to single-threaded case.

 [See mpmc benchmarks](doc/mpmc_benchmarks.md).